cowprotocol/dune-bridge/Readme.md

 The data flows are driven by 2 different cronjobs.
 The first job updates and executes the queries for the appData and the main-dune-query for the daily download, each 30 mins.
 Then 15 mins later, a second job is starting the download of the query results.
-The backend-api will continously look for new downloads from dune in a maintaince loop and read the new data, serve it via an api and create new appData-referral mappings.
+The backend-api will continuously look for new downloads from dune in a maintenance loop and read the new data, serve it via an api and create new appData-referral mappings.